TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/interactive_analysis.md

 ```{code-cell} ipython3
 :tags: [remove-output]

 # this cell is required to run these notebooks on Binder.
 Make sure that you also have a desktop tab open.
 import os
 if 'BINDER_SERVICE_HOST' in os.environ:
     os.environ['DISPLAY'] = ':1.0'
 ```

-We start by importing `napari`, our `nbscreenshot` utility and instantiating an empty viewer.
+As previously, we start by importing `napari`, our `nbscreenshot` utility, and instantiating an empty viewer.

 ```{code-cell} ipython3
 import napari